akanayeem/coadingAlways/README.md

 # coadingAlways
-It is my first gitHub repository
+It is my first gitHub repository.
 Author- Nayeem Ahmed